 Negotiations sometimes reach a point where one party issues a take-it-or-leave-it ultimatum.
 The other party then has to decide whether to accept the proposed terms, or to call the bluff of the person who made that demand.
 Ultimatums are critical moments where the outcome of the process can teeter between deal or deadlock.

 Behavioral psychologists have gleaned important insights into the dynamics of such situations by studying how subjects complete a short exercise called the Ultimatum Game.
 Later in this module you'll see a summary of key findings, but first you'll have the chance to do the exercise yourself.
-Your responses will not be saved after you leave this site, so please be sure you have 20 to 30 minutes to complete this whole module.
+Your responses will not be saved after you leave this site, so please be sure you have 20 minutes to complete this whole module.
 Otherwise, come back when you have enough time.

 The Ultimatum Game